a1325538620/MANet/README.md

 We also upload the log during training(256dims).

-2020/6/19: Reminded by a friend, we also tested the effect of the model on MSMT17 (auxiliary branch vector size: 512dims):
+2020/6/19: Reminded by a friend, we also test the effect of the model on MSMT17 (auxiliary branch vector size: 512dims):

 	mAP/rank1 : 56.7%/82.8%